 If you feel angry or upset, take a deep breath and delay your response.
 Wait for a moment when things are not heated, but calm and relaxed.

 - Control non-verbal communication.
-Talk clearly and keep eye contact, but without exaggerating.
-Adopt a comfortable posture, and a firm but relaxed voice.
+Talk clearly, vary volume, pitch, tempo and intonation, and keep eye contact, but without exaggerating.
+Adopt a comfortable and natural posture, and a firm but relaxed voice.

 It is important to avoid extremes.
-For example, if your eyes look down with an elusive gaze, you keep a stooped posture or sit on the edge of a chair, speak in a low voice and with a hesitant tone, you are clearly showing many doubts, fear, and low self-confidence.
-On the other hand, if your tone of voice is loud, rude, and bossy, your talk is very fast, you are leaning forward with closed arms and/or hands, your whole communication is being very aggressive.
+For example, if your eyes are looking down with an elusive gaze, you keep a stooped posture or sit on the edge of a chair, speak in a low voice, slowly, and with a hesitant tone, you are clearly showing many doubts, fear, and low self-confidence.
+On the other hand, if your tone of voice is loud, bossy and unpleasant, your talk is very fast, you are leaning forward with closed arms and/or hands, your whole communication is being very aggressive.

 There is a story that fits in with this like a glove.
-There was a young man, who quite unknowingly, entered a cloistered convent.
+There was a young man who, quite unknowingly, entered a cloistered convent.
 He was very surprised when he was told that no-one was ever allowed to talk about anything at all.
-Just pray and work (“ora et labora”) except on patron day when everyone was allowed to express their views and experiences taking turns in a large assembly.
+Just pray and work ("ora et labora") except on patron's day when everyone was allowed to express their views and experiences taking turns in a large assembly.

-Our friend prayed long hours and worked very hard, day after day, until the patron day arrived.
-Prior father Matthews began the meeting by saying: “Blessed be the Lord.”
-After him, the most senior monk stated: “We must glorify, praise, and give thanks to the Lord our God.”
-The third monk was also pretty brief: “Praise his holy name!” and thus, under the watchful and incredulous eyes of the young man, all monks delivered their speeches in similar terms.
-Finally, when his turn came, he just said: “The food is crap.”
+Our friend prayed for long hours and worked very hard, day after day until the patron's day arrived.
+Father Prior began the meeting by saying: "Blessed be the Lord."
+After him, the most senior monk stated: "We must glorify, praise, and give thanks to the Lord our God."
+The third monk was also pretty brief: "Praise his holy name!" and thus, under the watchful and incredulous eyes of the young man, all monks delivered their speeches in similar terms.
+Finally, when his turn came, he just said: "The food is crap."

-Then, another year of silence, work, and pray passed.
-The big day arrived, and yet again prior father Matthews affirmed: “Blessed be the Lord.”
-After him, the most senior monk added: “Let us give thanks to the Lord, our God.”
+Then, another year of silence, work, and pray passed by.
+The big day arrived, and yet again Father Prior affirmed: "Blessed be the Lord."
+After him, the most senior monk added: "Let us give thanks to the Lord, our God."
 And so on, and so forth.
 The young man was really annoyed because nobody was saying anything about practical matters.
-When he could talk, he exclaimed: “The beds are really uncomfortable!
-I can’t sleep well at night.”
+When finally he could talk, he exclaimed: "The beds are really uncomfortable!
+I can't sleep well at night."

 You guessed it!
-Another year of silence, work, and pray passed.
-As usual the meeting started with the prior father speech: “Blessed be the Lord.”
-The rest of the monks all followed the same script, they praised and thanked God for his goodness and mercy.
-The young man could not understand why nobody was talking about normal stuff, such as food, drink, bed, etc. So he announced his resignation: “I’m leaving now!”
-But this time, someone else replied to him: “I’m glad because you have not stopped protesting since you have been here!”
+Another year of silence, work, and pray passed by.
+As usual, the meeting started with Father Prior speech: "Blessed be the Lord."
+The rest of the monks all followed the same script, they praised and thanked the Lord for his goodness and mercy.
+The young man could not grasp why nobody was talking about normal stuff, such as food, accommodation, and work.
+So he announced his resignation: "I'm leaving now!"
+But this time, someone else replied to him: "I'm glad because you have not stopped protesting since you have been here!"

 The moral is clear: Our days are numbered.
-We need to be happy with what we have and where we are.
-If you are constantly complaining about everything, people will label you as a difficult or grumpy guy, and therefore, your chances of getting anything done will be quite small even though you may be right.
+We need to be happy with what we have, who we are, and where we are in life.
+If you are constantly complaining about everything, people will label you as a difficult or grumpy guy, and therefore, your chances of getting anything done or moving forward will be quite small even though you may be right.